BMWeygant/ITSupportTests/notes.md

 3. 20/35 questions of Networking Quiz entered into DB.

 4. Completed adding all questions from Course 2 Week 1 into DB.

+5. Added all questions from Course 2 Week 2.